pivotal/docs-tap/cli-plugins/apps/how-to-examples.hbs.md

 ## <a id='no-color-usage'> Remove color from output

-Most of Tanzu Apps Plug-in commands have user-friendly emojis, characters and colored output.
+Most Tanzu Apps Plug-in commands have user-friendly emojis, characters and colored output.
 In some cases, these are not needed, for example, scripting.
 Also, they might not be interpreted correctly in some terminals.
 Suppress them using the `--no-color` flag.